GIScience/openrouteservice/docs/run-instance/running-with-docker.md

 mount of `/home/ors/ors-core/data` to a directory containing a file `osm_file.pbf`, or volume mount something like  `/YOUR/PATH/TO/ANOTHER/OSM_FILE.pbf:/home/ors/ors-core/data/osm_file.pbf`.

-Make sure to set the environment variable `BUILD_GRAPHS=True` or empty the `docker/graphs/` directory before restarting the container.
+Make sure to set the environment variable `REBUILD_GRAPHS=True` or empty the `docker/graphs/` directory before restarting the container.

 If you are building the Docker image locally, you can also point the build argument `OSM_FILE` to your desired OSM file